yktoo/yktoo.com/content/blog/0196/index.en.md

 This acrobat duo's name means "hand in hand" in Spanish.
 ![](img:1.bp.blogspot.com/-4ka48vK-xj0/UhoQhD8345I/AAAAAAAAaKc/n3JGR2EIeco/s1600/dsc01043.picasaweb.jpg:a)

-The show by the Argentinian duo had the title //Kinematos//.
+The show by the Argentinian duo had the title {{< fl "Kinematos" >}}.
 Most of their tricks are done on a special pole mounted on one of the squares.
 Some of their stunts really amazed the audience.
 ![](img:1.bp.blogspot.com/-I18qGHwIdUI/UhoQjbumNrI/AAAAAAAAaKs/hnWoNqB52O0/s1600/dsc01047.picasaweb.jpg:a)

 When you look at them you can't help the feeling it's as easy as walking on the ground.